-At Raddlebarn e-safety and awareness is very important.
-Google and Parent Zone delivered an assembly to all KS2 classes on Tuesday 25th September 2018 and there will be another assembly for KS1 in February.
+At Raddlebarn online-safety and awareness is very important.
+Google and Parent Zone delivered an assembly to all KS2 classes and there will be another assembly for KS1 in February.
 Parent Zone are a fantastic organisation that help parents with this area.
 Parents can follow this link and sign up for free information: https://parentzone.org.uk/advice/parent-guides There are parent guides on Facebook, Instagram, Twitch, YouTube, Fortnite, Snapchat, Whats App and lots more.

 - Child Exploitation and Online Protection (CEOP) Centre